milegroup/varvi/README.md

-VARVI
+VARVI: heart rate Variability Analysis in Response to Visual stImuli
 =====

-heart rate Variability Analysis in Response to Visual stImuli

 What is VARVI?
 --------------